puppeteer/puppeteer/website/versioned_docs/version-19.4.0/api/puppeteer.page.waitforselector.md

 ## Remarks

-The optional Parameter in Arguments `options` are :
+The optional Parameter in Arguments `options` are:

-- `Visible`: A boolean wait for element to be present in DOM and to be visible, i.e. to not have `display: none` or `visibility: hidden` CSS properties.
+- `visible`: A boolean wait for element to be present in DOM and to be visible, i.e. to not have `display: none` or `visibility: hidden` CSS properties.
 Defaults to `false`.

 - `hidden`: Wait for element to not be found in the DOM or to be hidden, i.e. have `display: none` or `visibility: hidden` CSS properties.
 Defaults to `false`.